nrfconnect/sdk-nrfxlib/mpsl/doc/mpsl.rst

  * All protocol stacks using MPSL must be synchronized (i.e. not called concurrently) to avoid concurrent calls to MPSL functions.
  * Application must only call MPSL APIs from non-preemptible threads, or with interrupts disabled (e.g. during initialization).
- * The :cpp:func:`mpsl_low_priority_process` function should only be called from thread context, i.e. not directly from the software interrupt handler.
+ * The :c:func:`mpsl_low_priority_process` function should only be called from thread context, i.e. not directly from the software interrupt handler.
  * Alternatively, you can use synchronization primitives to ensure that no MPSL functions are called at the same time.

 Other priorities
 ----------------
-MPSL inititialization functions, like :cpp:func:`mpsl_init` and :cpp:func:`mpsl_uninit`, are not thread-safe.
+MPSL inititialization functions, like :c:func:`mpsl_init` and :c:func:`mpsl_uninit`, are not thread-safe.
 Do not call them while, for example, a protocol timeslot is in progress.
 This must be enforced by application and protocol stacks.